 However, most of us know how this story ends.
 In the ’70s and ’80s, reports started to emerge that inhaling the small fibers of asbestos could cause health complications.
 Once the fibers enter the body, they never dissolve, and because the fibers are microscopic, they have no smell, taste, and cannot be seen.

 Are you concerned there may be asbestos in a house you are purchasing in the Colorado area?
 Have a home inspection performed by Scott Home Inspection.
-Schedule your inspection here.
+We can also test suspect material for asbestos using an accredited lab.
+Learn more about asbestos testing here.

 From studies of people who were exposed to asbestos in factories and shipyards, we know that breathing in high levels of asbestos fibers can lead to an increased risk of lung cancer in the forms of mesothelioma, which is a cancer of the lining of the chest and the abdominal cavity, and asbestosis, in which the lungs become scarred with fibrous tissue.